Skip to main content

 Statue of Equality

 The entrance fee to Statue of Equality is Rs.
 250. After placing our footwears and mobiles in the cloak room, we have to go through security screening and getting a screened rubber stamp on the had only we can enter the temple.
 Initially one gets amazed at seeing the second largest statue in the world that of Ramanujar.
-The lighting work enhance the magnanimity of the 216 feet statue.
-Once we enter we have to go through the 108 divya deshan Gods.
+The lighting work enhances the magnanimity of the 216 feet statue.
+Once we enter, we have to go through the 108 divya deshan Gods.
 All 108 Vishnu's are split in 4 separate buildings around the Saint Ramanujar.
 It was wonder to worship all 108 diva desham deities in one place.
 After that as we get to the Saint Ramanujar statue, we witnessed puja being performed to the small Golden deity of Saint Ramanujar.
 Beyond that elderly devotees are allowed to get into the hall and take the lifts to the upper floor near the Saint Ramanujar statue.
 Others will have to climb up 108 steps to reach there.
 Once we were there we could go around the statue and marvel at the intricate work, the lightings, the water work and the divinity.
 Since it was around the closing time we got to be there during the final puja and also witnessed the music and the colourful fountains.
 At the end of the puja we were given prasadams.
 With that we walked all the way to the huge parking area to leave.

 Comments